 Sometimes, the best defense is a good offense.
-Bishop Fox’s attack tools level the playing field by allowing our clients to find information disclosures and exposed vulnerabilities before others do.
+Bishop Fox’s attack tools for Google Hacking level the playing field by allowing our clients to find information disclosures and exposed vulnerabilities before others do.
 Arm yourself with our arsenal of attack tools that leverage Google, Bing, and other popular search engines.

 SearchDiggity v 3

 SearchDiggity 3.1 is the primary attack tool of the Google Hacking Diggity Project.
 It is Bishop Fox’s MS Windows GUI application that serves as a front-end to the most recent versions of our Diggity tools: GoogleDiggity, BingDiggity, Bing LinkFromDomainDiggity, CodeSearchDiggity, DLPDiggity, FlashDiggity, MalwareDiggity, PortScanDiggity, SHODANDiggity, BingBinaryMalwareSearch, and NotInMyBackYard Diggity.